phuse-org/scoreSEND/README.md

 ## Common arguments and usage

 - **Data source**: Use either (`studyid` + `path_db`) for SQLite or `xpt_dir` for a single-study directory of XPT files.
 Do not mix; when using `xpt_dir`, `studyid` can be omitted for the score functions.
 - **Compile data**: All three functions use compile data (from `get_compile_data`) to restrict to non-TK, non-recovery subjects and to get ARMCD (vehicle / HD / Both or dose labels).
 If you call `get_compile_data` once and pass the result as `master_CompileData` into each score function, compile data is not recomputed.
+For how compile data is built and how it is used by the score functions, see **get_compile_data and compile data** above.
 - **Reference for z-scores**: BW and LB use ARMCD == "vehicle" for mean and standard deviation; scores are then computed for all subjects (all treatment arms).
 MI does not use a vehicle z-score; it uses severity and incidence rules.
 - **Return format**: For all three functions, `score_in_list_format` controls whether the return is long (one row per subject per endpoint) or wide (one row per subject, endpoints as columns).
 The default is long.